 Vina del Mar

 Vina del Mar is one of the country’s most popular beach resorts.
-Although it is also one of the most expensive.
+It is also one of the most expensive destinations within Chile.
 The boardwalk is full of posh restaurants, fashionable boutiques, and peacocking beach goers.
+To make Vina del Mar a little more affordable, try out my 4 hacks for saving money on a resort vacation.

 Arica is one of Chile’s most popular beach destinations in the north.
 And it’s usually less crowded than some of the other beaches in the area.
 For those who enjoy surfing, its world-renowned beaches will not disappoint.
 The year-round temperature averages in the low to mid-sixties, so be aware it’s not a tropical beach.